mileskent/low-level-vault/Paging.md

-The idea of paging is to eliminate [[Fragmentation#External|External Fragmentation]] by storing the memory footprint of a process in discontinuous memory locations called Pages.
+The idea of paging is to eliminate [[Fragmentation#External Fragmentation]] by storing the memory footprint of a process in discontinuous memory locations called Pages.
+However, it has [[Fragmentation#Internal Fragmentation]] because a process will almost always not utilize 100% of its allocated page.
 Then the [[Memory Management#Memory Broker]] can handle maintaining semantics, while enforcing this scheme.
 ![[Pasted image 20251012220055.png|400]]
 # Page
 Memory block used in paging.
-Bigger pages yield more [[Fragmentation#Internal|Internal Fragmentation]] Smaller pages get us a bigger page table and take more CPU time to manage All [[Memory]] is divided into pages
+All [[Memory]] is divided into pages
 ![[Pasted image 20251012222921.png|200]]
 ![[Pasted image 20251014211700.png|400]]